starry-graph/FanXingFund-TemporalGraph/AIBLT/README.md

 See the paper [Adaptive Influence Blocking: Minimizing the Negative Spread by Observation-based Policies](https://ieeexplore.ieee.org/document/8731584) for details.

-There is Chinese documentation, see `doc/AIBLT_doc_CN.docx`.
+There is Chinese documentation with usage details, see `doc/AIBLT_doc_CN.docx`.

 There is also a sample config file and dataset in the `sample` folder.
 Note that it is a made-up dataset only for testing, not a real social network.
 Real datasets are large and not uploaded in the repository.
+To run the sample, copy the executable file `aiblt` to the `sample` folder, and run `./aiblt config`.
+See the Chinese documentation above for details.